mfornace/nupack-docs-dev/sources/design.md

 `checkpoint_condition` is a binary function that receives the stats and timer object from the running design optimization.
 The logic in `checkpoint_condition` then uses this information to determine whether a checkpoint should be made, in which case it returns True.
 In the call below, it is set to an object of an included class, `TimeInterval`.
 If `checkpoint_condition` is set to an object `TimeInterval(n)`, then a checkpoint will be emitted roughly every `n` seconds.

-`checkpoint_handler` is the function which actually does something given that `checkpoint_condition` returns `True`. `checkpoint_handler` takes one argument, a `Result` object, and decides how it will use this information.
+`checkpoint_handler` is the function which actually does something given that `checkpoint_condition` returns `True`. `checkpoint_handler` takes one argument, a `DesignResult` object, and decides how it will use this information.
 In the call below, it is set to an object of the included class, `WriteToFileCheckpoint`.
-This type of `checkpoint_handler` object is instantiated with a filename prefix (`"design-checkpoint"` below) and will convert the design Result object into JSON and serialize it to a file with the given prefix and a time stamp, e.g. design_test-2020-01-27T00:16:52.170292.out.
+This type of `checkpoint_handler` object is instantiated with a filename prefix (`"design-checkpoint"` below) and will convert the design result object into JSON and serialize it to a file with the given prefix and a time stamp, e.g. design_test-2020-01-27T00:16:52.170292.out.

 ```python
 from nupack.design import TimeInterval, WriteToFileCheckpoint